 Create an active online presence for yourself

 Not everyone is an expert at creating an appealing brand, and you might need a little help with this.
 If this is the case, consider partnering with a PR agency like Pressfarm that has experience generating publicity for both individuals and startups.
-Pressfarm can create quality content to help you stand out in your niche and help you make connections with thought leaders who can talk you up and capture attention in your target market.
+Pressfarm can create quality content to help you stand out in your niche.
+The experts at Pressfarm can also help you make connections with thought leaders who can talk you up and capture attention in your target market.

 Keep in touch with family and friends